nithiin7/persona/README.md

 ## 📱 Mobile-First Design

-ResumeLM is built with a mobile-first approach, ensuring your resume building experience is seamless across all devices:
+Persona is built with a mobile-first approach, ensuring your resume building experience is seamless across all devices:

 - 📱 **Mobile Optimized** - Full functionality on smartphones
 - 💻 **Desktop Enhanced** - Rich editing experience on larger screens